sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Statement
   - Guidance
   - Importance
+* - 1.6.3.
+  - You could have a training platform capable of delivering online training in a variety of formats.
+  - This could be a simple content delivery platform or a more comprehensive LMS platform.
+    It could also include a range of multimedia delivery formats, and accessible training modules for those with access requirements.
+  - Optional
 * - 1.6.7.
   - You could implement an LMS to manage courses and deliver training as required.
   - Where possible an LMS should support a variety of course content and testing.